Ken Carson discography

-The American rapper Ken Carson has released four studio albums, two mixtapes, five extended plays (EPs), fifteen singles (including four as a featured artist), and twenty music videos.
-Carson released his debut single "32" in 2016, followed by a series of singles that have since been delisted.
+The American rapper Ken Carson has released five studio albums, two mixtapes, five extended plays (EPs), sixteen singles (including four as a featured artist), and twenty-one music videos.
+Carson released his debut single "32" in 2016, followed by a series of singles that have since been taken offline.
 In 2019, he signed to Playboi Carti's record label Opium.
-The following year, he released two EPs, Boy Barbie and Teen X; the latter which spawned his first hit single "Yale".
+The following year, he released two EPs, Boy Barbie and Teen X, the latter of which spawned his first hit single "Yale".
 In early 2021, Carson released the Teen X: Relapsed and Lost Files EPs before releasing his debut album, Project X, in July that year.
 His second album and major label debut, X, was released though Opium and Interscope Records in 2022.
-The album became his first to chart on both the US Billboard 200 and Top Hip-Hop Albums charts, peaking at numbers 115 and 50 respectively, whilst the non-album single "Freestyle 2" became one of his most popular songs.
+The album became his first to chart on both the US Billboard 200 and Top Hip-Hop Albums charts, peaking at numbers 115 and 50 respectively, whilst the album track "Freestyle 2" became one of his most popular songs.

 In October 2023, Carson released his third album A Great Chaos.
 Considered his breakout album, it debuted at number 11 on the Billboard 200, becoming his first top 20 album in the United States, and was certified Platinum by the Recording Industry Association of America (RIAA); it also performed well in Canada and Europe.
 The album's deluxe edition, released in July 2024, spawned the single "Overseas", which became Carson's first charting song on the US Billboard Hot 100, at number 79.
 Carson's fourth album More Chaos (2025) was his first to debut atop the Billboard 200 and the Top Hip-Hop Albums charts.
+His fifth album, Xperiment (2026), debuted at number 7 on the Billboard 200.